peterjc/thapbi-pict/docs/examples/fecal_sequel/sample_data.rst

 Script ``setup.sh`` will download the raw FASTQ files for Walker *et al.*
 (2019) from https://www.ebi.ac.uk/ena/data/view/PRJNA574765

+It will download 120 raw FASTQ files (60 pairs), taking about 641MB on disk

 If you have the ``md5sum`` tool installed (standard on Linux), verify the FASTQ files downloaded correctly: